 digitalundivided’s BREAKTHROUGH Program: Women entrepreneurs who identify as Black and/or Latina can win $5,000 grants and mentorship through this program, backed by JPMorgan Chase.

 If you need more help, your local Minority Business Development Agency (MBDA) center is a great resource that can connect you to local and community-oriented funding.

 You can also get support by joining a nonprofit organization like the National Minority Supplier Development Council, which aims to build connections between minority-owned businesses.

 Small business grants for veterans

-COVID-19 small business grants
+Alternatives to small business grants

-How Next Insurance helps small businesses
+How NEXT Insurance helps small businesses

 As your business changes, the risks you face every day also change.
 You may need to revisit your business insurance coverage or purchase a new policy if you don’t have coverage.